Diversity & Inclusion

 - Invest in critical programs that address the root causes of hate, violence and extremism.

-- Support LGBTQ+ youth and their families on their journeys.
+- Support 2SLGBTQ+ youth and their families on their journeys.

 - Share stories that celebrate diversity and amplify under-represented voices.